kubeshop/tracetest/docs/docs/analyzer/concepts.md

 [This documentation will be focused on single trace rules for timing purposes.](../configuration/tracetest-analyzer.md)
 :::

-### Linter Resource
+### Analyzer Resource

-Allows the user to configure the linter framework, a global on/off switch, an opt-in/out for specific plugins or rules, setting up required and optional rules, etc.
+Allows the user to configure the analyzer framework, a global on/off switch, an opt-in/out for specific plugins or rules, setting up required and optional rules, etc.